ThomasWindar/SpecialAttackGen/README.md

 - Greet the user and state its name and purpose.
 [DONE]
 - Ask the user for a Weapon.
 [DONE]
 - Create a name for the attack out of a set of words.
 [DONE]
 - Choose the Base Damage of the attack at random.
+[DONE]
 - Determine based on semi-random values the scaling, cooldown, attack duration and number of hits, in order to balance the attack.
+[DONE]
 - Grant the attack a random special effect.
+[DONE]
 - Afterwards showcase a basic enemy HP pool and print out the Special Attack in detail to the user.
+[DONE]
-- Ask for another weapon input (restarts the process)
+- Ask for another weapon input (restarts the process) [DONE]

 This would in practice generate the new attack.